 Ed, meanwhile, was slowly heading for home.
 Now that it was all over, hot anger assailed him.
 He felt cheated, outplayed, balked at every step; yet how he could have done otherwise he did not see.
 Somewhere, he dumbly felt, lay huge, yawning fallacies; but where, where?

-Inept, slow, bungling, he stood there in the night, himself a type and symbol of unawakened Labor.
+Inept, slow, bungling, he stood there in the night, himself a type and symbol of unawakened shadow of a porch.